projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

    :width: 700
    :name: ptm-vrp

-   PTM-enabled PCI device passthrough to post-launched VM
+   PTM-enabled PCI Device Passthrough to Post-launched VM

 :numref:`ptm-vrp` shows that, after enabling PTM, the passthrough device connects to the virtual root port instead of the virtual host bridge.